kruschev/Solvay-s-HR-Analytics/README.md

 The dashboard is interactive, however I cannot share the report outside the organization, so I created a pdf preview instead.

+- First table shows the statistics on employees
+- Second table shows the analysis on employees' performance
+- Third table shows the proposed KPIs based on insights

 ## Final Report
 https://drive.google.com/open?id=1sZdymGWOZezpp6I94NVS-d13nACTDZBh